Labor board certifies first union at a US Starbucks store

-Starbucks has denied using intimidation tactics but has fought unionization efforts, saying its more than 8,000 company-owned U.S. stores function best when Starbucks works directly with employees, which the company calls “partners.”
+The 50-year-old company has actively fought unionization for decades, saying its more than 8,000 company-owned U.S. stores function best when it works directly with employees.

 Workers at a store in the Buffalo suburb of Hamburg voted 12-8 against a union.
 The outcome of a Cheektowaga store’s vote could not be determined because both sides challenged seven separate votes.
 Union organizers said six of the votes were cast by ineligible employees.

 If the outcome of the ballot challenges favors unionization, organizers will drop the objection to the Cheektowaga results, attorney Ian Hayes said.